fmalina/revisions-blocl/activism/theeurocrisisfordummies.md

 Finland, France, Germany, Ireland, Italy, Luxembourg, Netherlands, Portugal and Spain.
-In addition and at the same time, Europe’s tiniest state currencies of Monaco, San Marino and the Vatican City were also replaced by the Euro (although these states don’t count as Euro members).
+In addition and at the same time, Europe’s tiniest state currencies of Monaco, San Marino and the Vatican City were also replaced by the Euro (although these states don't count as Euro members).
 Since 1999, six other countries have been allowed to join: Greece, Slovenia, Cyprus, Malta, Slovakia and Estonia.

 But it’s only since the global financial crash of 2007 and 2008 that the Euro